CSUB event gives participants chance to pitch business ideas

-Local students and other members of the community are working together this weekend to increase their business experience and pitch their ideas.
+Local students and other members of the community worked together over the weekend weekend to increase their business experience and pitch their ideas.

-Cal State Bakersfield is hosting an Entrepreneurs Startup Weekend, which started Friday and runs through Sunday.
-Through the event, participants team up and come up with projects — such as a new business or product — that will be presented on Sunday to a team of judges for evaluation.
+Cal State Bakersfield is hosting an Entrepreneurs Startup Weekend, which started Friday and ran through Sunday.
+Through the event, participants team up and come up with projects — such as a new business or product — and presented on Sunday to a team of judges for evaluation.

 Coaches with experience in starting a business have come in to help the participants with their projects.